How to Draught-Proof your Home and Drive Down Energy Bills

 3. Sealing up any old wall vents with plaster or closed cell foam backing rod.

 4. Covering Downlight holes through the plaster in your ceiling.
 The downlight Cover promotes draught-proofing, improves the insulation coverage, provides a fire-rating and improves sound-proofing of your ceiling.
+This solution can only be used for LED downlight fittings.

 5. Install door vents into internal doors to wet areas (bathrooms, toilets, and/or laundry) to improve the air-flow and ventilation.
 It allows the exhaust fan to work more effectively to reduce humidity, therefore reducing mould growth.
+It is also a good idea to replace exhaust fans with ones that have an in-built humidity sensor so that they turn on automatically when the moisture content of the bathroom or laundry is high, and then turn off automatically once the humidity level comes down.

 6. Caulking for Draught-proofing